-Twenty guest artists joined Rain Spark Gallery members for the 2021 holidays.
-Their creative talent and cooperative efforts contributed greatly to the gallery’s success.
-Information about 2021 guest artists is available upon request.
+We have the privilege of welcoming guest artists during the holidays.
+Their creative talent and cooperative efforts contribute greatly to the gallery's success.
+Information about this year's guests is available upon request.

 Member Debby Neely recently reflected on our creative processes and products:

 Why RSG Artists Create

 Scraps of paper become magical boxes, note pad covers and leaves with poetry.

 Canvas secrets become visible as octopuses, landscapes, seascapes, petroglyphs, and classic autos.

 Cotton, silk and wool transform into colorful quilts, jackets, scarves, hand towels, vests, pillows, rugs, animals, gnomes and wall hangings.

 Wood hides lacy bowls, tall vases, game boards, woodcut masters, spoons and charcoal for drawing ballet dancers.

 Clay is rolled, turned, stamped and pinched into cups, mugs, bowls, vases, faces, ornaments, flowers and animals for your zoo.